 As an undergraduate student at Boston College, Kate was part of a study-abroad program in Mali, where she worked in gender studies and did an independent study project on the causes of orphanhood there, noting, "I spent a lot of time at three different orphanages, examining the cultural issues that prevented children from being adopted within their home country."

-After earning her degree in Human Development, Englund returned to Africa.
+After earning her degree in Human Development, Kate returned to Africa.
 In 2008 she spent four months in Ethiopia under a Samaritan's Purse International Relief internship, overseeing flood relief efforts and dispatching supplies, and in 2009 she went to the Congo on a work assignment for that organization, managing logistics and field financing.

 In Spring 2010 Kate took part in SSA's Washington Week, a networking opportunity for alums and students.
 "It was encouraging to hear from so many SSA alums in non-profit and government positions.
 This is such a diverse degree that it is exciting to see the large number of possibilities."